 What is the very first thing you need?
 A strategy and a plan.

-We’ve developed this roadmap over the years as an excel spreadsheet for you to use as a guide for your own product launch.
+We’ve developed this template over the years as an excel spreadsheet for you to use as a guide for your own product launch.
 Importantly, we’re also including typical timescales in the roadmap, as many people who are new to product development and manufacturing in China can be unaware of some of the timescales involved in launching their new product, so we’ve found this to be helpful knowledge for those starting out or getting into a tangle.

 Furthermore, it’s accompanied by an explainer video only for those who download it, where I talk you through each section in detail and offer my exclusive insights into each phase.